AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 You are limited to 1 GB when syncing content packages.

-## Logging {#logging}

-Log levels can be set by modifying OSGi configurations.
-Check the [documentation](/help/implementing/developing/introduction/logging.md) for more information.

 ## How are RDEs Different from Cloud Development Environments? {#how-are-rds-different-from-cloud-development-environments}